Infrastructure

 Google will become a minority shareholder in Africa’s largest wind farm.

-Google is in early talks to buy a stake in the Lake Turkana Wind Project – a Sh72 billion, 40,000-acre venture in northern Kenya, as it moves to increase its investments in clean energy.
+Google is in talks to buy a stake in the Lake Turkana Wind Project – a Sh72 billion, 40,000-acre venture in northern Kenya, aiming to increase its investments in clean energy.

 The transaction, if it goes through, will see Google becoming a minority shareholder in Africa’s largest wind farm, according to a CNBC report.